Humbly Homemade

 Remove the cheesecake from the oven and let it continue to cool to room temperature in the pan for at least another hour or two.

-Loosely cover the top of the pan with aluminum foil and chill in the fridge to fully set it for at least 8 hours, or overnight.
+• Loosely cover the top of the pan with aluminum foil and chill in the fridge to fully set it for at least 8 hours, or overnight.
+Run a knife around the edge of the springform pan to loosen it.
+Release the sides of the pan.
+Slice and enjoy!

 Notes

-• Store in the fridge for up to 7 days or in the freezer for up to 6 months.
+• Storing: Store in the fridge for up to 7 days or in the freezer for up to 6 months.

 Nutrition

-Serving: 1sliceCalories: 220kcalCarbohydrates: 28gProtein: 11gFat: 7gSaturated Fat: 4gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 67mgSodium: 124mgPotassium: 67mgFiber: 0.4gSugar: 17gVitamin A: 251IUVitamin C: 1mgCalcium: 43mgIron: 1mg
+Serving: 1 slice (of 16)Calories: 220kcalCarbohydrates: 28gProtein: 11gFat: 7gSaturated Fat: 4gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 67mgSodium: 124mgPotassium: 67mgFiber: 0.4gSugar: 17gVitamin A: 251IUVitamin C: 1mgCalcium: 43mgIron: 1mg

 Keyword German cheesecake, Käsekuchen

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

-More Cake Recipes
+More Delicious Cheesecake Recipes

 • A slice of chocolate cheesecake on a small grey plate.